Peashooter8890/theographic-contribution/docs/documentation/json-fields-documentation.md

   "eventsHere": [
     "recbqTND1uSdqNjOx",
     "recwCFb0NhrYMkl8t",
-    ...
   ],
   "dictionaryLink": "https://www.biblestudytools.com/dictionaries/eastons-bible-dictionary/egypt.html",
-  "dictionaryText": " the land of the Nile and the pyramids, the oldest kingdom of which we have any record, holds a place of great significance in Scripture. *...(hidden for conciseness)*", "recogitoComments": "Use this as a label but not the modern borders", "peopleBorn": [
+  "dictionaryText": " the land of the Nile and the pyramids, the oldest kingdom of which we have any record, holds a place of great significance in Scripture.", "recogitoComments": "Use this as a label but not the modern borders", "peopleBorn": [
     "recv0dAY2ULzJ687g",